TugboatQA/docs/content/building-a-preview/work-with-base-previews/building-new-previews.md

    to build from scratch.
 6. Select the {{% ui-text %}}Build with no base preview{{% /ui-text %}} option.

-**Note:**
+{{% notice info %}}
-If you build with no base preview from a pull request, you will _not_ see the following options in the base preview settings for your pull request preview.
-These options are only available for branch-based previews or tag-based previews:
+If you build with no base preview from a pull request or tag, you will _not_ see the following options in the base preview settings for your pull request preview.
+These options are only available for branch-based previews:

         [ ] Repository Base Preview
             Use this Preview as a Base Preview for all new Previews built for this Repository.